 The central task of the Fourth International consists in freeing the proletariat from the old leadership, whose conservatism is in complete contradiction to the catastrophic eruptions of disintegrating capitalism and represents the chief obstacle to historical progress.
-The chief accusation which the Fourth International advances against the traditional organizations of the proletariat is the fact that they do not wish to tear themselves away from the political semicorpse of the bourgeoisie.
-Under these conditions the demand, systematically addressed to the old leadership: “Break with the bourgeoisie, take the power!” is an extremely important weapon for exposing the treacherous character of the parties and organizations of the Second, Third and Amsterdam Internationals.
+The chief accusation which the Fourth International advances against the traditional organisations of the proletariat is the fact that they do not wish to tear themselves away from the political semicorpse of the bourgeoisie.
+Under these conditions the demand, systematically addressed to the old leadership: “Break with the bourgeoisie, take the power!” is an extremely important weapon for exposing the treacherous character of the parties and organisations of the Second, Third and Amsterdam Internationals.
 The slogan, “workers’ and farmers’ government,” is thus acceptable to us only in the sense that it had in 1917 with the Bolsheviks, i.e., as an antibourgeois and anticapitalist slogan, but in no case in that “democratic” sense which later the epigones gave it, transforming it from a bridge to Socialist revolution into the chief barrier upon its path.

-Of all parties and organizations which base themselves on the workers and peasants and speak in their name, we demand that they break politically from the bourgeoisie and enter upon the road of struggle for the workers’ and farmers’ government.
+Of all parties and organisations which base themselves on the workers and peasants and speak in their name, we demand that they break politically from the bourgeoisie and enter upon the road of struggle for the workers’ and farmers’ government.
 On this road we promise them full support against capitalist reaction.
-At the same time, we indefatigably develop agitation around those transitional demands which should in our opinion form the program of the workers’ and farmers’ government.
+At the same time, we indefatigably develop agitation around those transitional demands which should in our opinion form the programme of the workers’ and farmers’ government.

-Is the creation of such a government by the traditional workers’ organizations possible?
+Is the creation of such a government by the traditional workers’ organisations possible?
 Past experience shows, as has already been stated, that this is, to say the least, highly improbable.
 However, one cannot categorically deny in advance the theoretical possibility that, under the influence of completely exceptional circumstances (war, defeat, financial crash, mass revolutionary pressure, etc.), the petty-bourgeois parties, including the Stalinists, may go further than they wish along the road to a break with the bourgeoisie.
 In any case one thing is not to be doubted: even if this highly improbable variant somewhere, at some time, becomes a reality and the “workers’ and farmers’ government” in the above-mentioned sense is established in fact, it would represent merely a short episode on the road to the actual dictatorship of the proletariat.

 However, there is no need to indulge in guesswork.
 The agitation around the slogan of a workers’ and farmers’ government preserves under all conditions a tremendous educational value.
 And not accidentally.
-This generalized slogan proceeds entirely along the line of the political development of our epoch (the bankruptcy and decomposition of the old bourgeois parties, the downfall of democracy, the growth of fascism, the accelerated drive of the workers toward more active and aggressive politics).
+This generalised slogan proceeds entirely along the line of the political development of our epoch (the bankruptcy and decomposition of the old bourgeois parties, the downfall of democracy, the growth of fascism, the accelerated drive of the workers toward more active and aggressive politics).
 Each of the transitional demands should, therefore, lead to one and the same political conclusion: the workers need to break with all traditional parties of the bourgeoisie in order, jointly with the farmers, to establish their own power.

-It is impossible in advance to foresee what will be the concrete stages of the revolutionary mobilization of the masses.
+It is impossible in advance to foresee what will be the concrete stages of the revolutionary mobilisation of the masses.
 The sections of the Fourth International should critically orient themselves at each new stage and advance such slogans as will aid the striving of the workers for independent politics, deepen the class character of these politics, destroy reformist and pacifist illusions, strengthen the connection of the vanguard with the masses, and prepare the revolutionary conquest of power.

 Factory committees, as already stated, are elements of dual power inside the factory.
 Consequently, their existence is possible only under conditions of increasing pressure by the masses.
-This is likewise true of special mass groupings for the struggle against war, of the committees on prices, and all other new centers of the movement, the very appearance of which bears witness to the fact that the class struggle has overflowed the limits of the traditional organizations of the proletariat.
+This is likewise true of special mass groupings for the struggle against war, of the committees on prices, and all other new centers of the movement, the very appearance of which bears witness to the fact that the class struggle has overflowed the limits of the traditional organisations of the proletariat.

 These new organs and centers, however, will soon begin to feel their lack of cohesion and their insufficiency.
 Not one of the transitional demands can be fully met under the conditions of preserving the bourgeois regime.
 At the same time, the deepening of the social crisis will increase not only the sufferings of the masses but also their impatience, persistence and pressure.
 Ever new layers of the oppressed will raise their heads and come forward with their demands.
-Millions of toilworn “little men,” to whom the reformist leaders never gave a thought, will begin to pound insistently on the doors of the workers’ organizations.
+Millions of toilworn “little men,” to whom the reformist leaders never gave a thought, will begin to pound insistently on the doors of the workers’ organisations.
 The unemployed will join the movement.
-The agricultural workers, the ruined and semiruined farmers, the oppressed of the cities, the women workers, housewives, proletarianized layers of the intelligentsia—all of these will seek unity and leadership.
+The agricultural workers, the ruined and semiruined farmers, the oppressed of the cities, the women workers, housewives, proletarianised layers of the intelligentsia—all of these will seek unity and leadership.

-How are the different demands and forms of struggle to be harmonized, even if only within the limits of one city?
+How are the different demands and forms of struggle to be harmonised, even if only within the limits of one city?
 History has already answered this question: through soviets.
 These will unite the representatives of all the fighting groups.
-For this purpose, no one has yet proposed a different form of organization; indeed, it would hardly be possible to think up a better one.
+For this purpose, no one has yet proposed a different form of organisation; indeed, it would hardly be possible to think up a better one.
 Soviets are not limited to an a priori party program.
 They throw open their doors to all the exploited.
 Through these doors pass representatives of all strata, drawn into the general current of the struggle.
-The organization, broadening out together with the movement, is renewed again and again in its womb.
+The organisation, broadening out together with the movement, is renewed again and again in its womb.
 All political currents of the proletariat can struggle for leadership of the soviets on the basis of the widest democracy.
-The slogan of soviets, therefore, crowns the program of transitional demands.
+The slogan of soviets, therefore, crowns the programme of transitional demands.